openMetadataInitiative/openMINDS_documentation/docs/schema_specifications/core/miscellaneous/funding.rst

 acknowledgement
 ***************

-Offical declaration or avowal of appreciation of an act or achievement.
+Official declaration or avowal of appreciation of an act or achievement.

 .. admonition:: schema_specifications